biomedisa/biomedisa/README.md

 ```
 `--train` or `-t`: train a neural network.
 The result will be saved in `Downloads`.

-`--epochs` or `-e` INT: number of epochs trained (default: 100).
+`--epochs INT` or `-e INT`: number of epochs trained (default: 100).

-`--batch-size` or `-bs` INT: batch size (default: 24).
+`--batch-size INT` or `-bs INT`: batch size (default: 24).
 If you have a memory error, try reducing to 6, for example.

 #### Validate the network during training
-`--val-images` or `-vi` PATH: path to directory with validation images.
+`--val-images PATH` or `-vi PATH`: path to directory with validation images.

-`--val-labels` or `-vl` PATH: path to directory with validation labels.
+`--val-labels PATH` or `-vl PATH`: path to directory with validation labels.

-`--validation-split` or `-vs` FLOAT: for example, split your data into 80% training data and 20% validation data with `-vs 0.8`.
+`--validation-split FLOAT` or `-vs FLOAT`: for example, split your data into 80% training data and 20% validation data with `-vs 0.8`.

-`--early-stopping` or `-es` INT: early stopping if there is no improvement after specified number of epochs.
+`--early-stopping INT` or `-es INT`: early stopping if there is no improvement after specified number of epochs.

 #### Accuracy Assessment: Dice Score vs. Standard Accuracy in Biomedisa
 `--val-tf` or `-vt`: use standard pixelwise accuracy provided by TensorFlow.
 When evaluating accuracy, Biomedisa relies on the Dice score rather than the standard accuracy.
 The Dice score offers a more reliable assessment by measuring the overlap between the segmented regions, whereas the standard accuracy also considers background classification, which can lead to misleading results, especially when dealing with small segments within a much larger volume.
 Even if half of the segment is mislabeled, the standard accuracy may still yield a remarkably high value.
 However, if you still prefer to use the standard accuracy, you can enable it by using this option.